Numerical methods for ordinary differential equations: Initial value problems

-where $f$ is a function $f:[t_0, \infty) \times \R^d \to \R^d$, and the initial condition $y_0 \in \R^d$ is a given vector.
-First-order means that only the first derivative of y appears in the equation, and higher derivatives are absent.
+where $f$ is a function $f:[t_0, \infty) \times \R^d \to \R^d$, and $y_0 \in \R^d$ is a given vector.
+First-order means that only the first derivative of $y$ appears in the equation, and higher derivatives are absent.

 Without loss of generality to higher-order systems, we restrict ourselves to first-order differential equations, because a higher-order ODE can be converted into a larger system of first-order equations by introducing extra variables.
-For example, the second-order equation y′′ = −y can be rewritten as two first-order equations: y′ = z and z′ = −y.
+For example, the second-order equation $y=-y$ can be rewritten as two first-order equations: $y' = z$ and $z'=-y$.

-In this section, we describe numerical methods for IVPs, and remark that boundary value problems (BVPs) require a different set of tools.
-In a BVP, one defines values, or components of the solution y at more than one point.
-Because of this, different methods need to be used to solve BVPs.
-For example, the shooting method (and its variants) or global methods like finite differences, Galerkin methods, or collocation methods are appropriate for that class of problems.
+In this section, we describe numerical methods for IVPs.
+Boundary value problems (BVPs) require a different set of tools, discussed in the section below.

-The Picard-Lindelöf theorem states that there is a unique solution, provided f is Lipschitz-continuous.
+The Picard-Lindelöf theorem states that the IVP has a unique solution, provided that $f$ is Lipschitz-continuous.

 Methods

-Numerical methods for solving first-order IVPs often fall into one of two large categories: linear multistep methods, or Runge–Kutta methods.
-A further division can be realized by dividing methods into those that are explicit and those that are implicit.
+Numerical methods for solving first-order IVPs often fall into one of two large categories: linear multistep methods, which make use of information from previous steps to obtain the next step, or Runge–Kutta methods, which use intermediate stages to calculate the next step.

+A further division is between explicit and implicit methods.
+Explicit methods only involve information from the current and previous steps, whereas implicit methods involve the next step, requiring the solution of an equation to solve for the next step.

 For example, implicit linear multistep methods include Adams-Moulton methods, and backward differentiation methods (BDF), whereas implicit Runge–Kutta methods include diagonally implicit Runge–Kutta (DIRK), singly diagonally implicit Runge–Kutta (SDIRK), and Gauss–Radau (based on Gaussian quadrature) numerical methods.
 Explicit examples from the linear multistep family include the Adams–Bashforth methods, and any Runge–Kutta method with a lower diagonal Butcher tableau is explicit.
 A loose rule of thumb dictates that stiff differential equations require the use of implicit schemes, whereas non-stiff problems can be solved more efficiently with explicit schemes.

 The so-called general linear methods (GLMs) are a generalization of the above two large classes of methods.